-We hope that the broad nature of this theme will encourage photographers to submit work that addresses these perspectives, and others that connect and arise.
+The IAFOR Documentary Photography Award is now inviting submissions on the theme, “Reclaiming the Future”.
+We hope that the broad nature of this theme will encourage photographers to submit work from a variety of perspectives.

 In support of up-and-coming talent, the IAFOR Documentary Photography Award is free to enter.